urmi-21/pyrpipe/README.md

 * Under the **TOOLS** tab, prefetch downloads to is set to public user-repository
 * Under the **CACHE** tab, location of public user-repository is not empty

+## Funding

+This work is funded in part by the National Science Foundation award IOS 1546858, "Orphan Genes: An Untapped Genetic Reservoir of Novel Traits".